tier4/caret_doc/docs/recording/validating.md

 ### `Trace data from a package built without caret-rclcpp was detected.`

 - Cause
-  - Some packages, which used in the target appliaction, is not built with CARET/rclcpp
+  - Some packages, which used in the target application, is not built with CARET/rclcpp

 - Solution
   - If you are using pre-built binaries obtained from apt or other sources, rebuild the application including the target package